hunan-rostomyan/notes/Bibliography.md

 Feller, W. (1950) *An introduction to probability theory and its applications*.
 - probability theory

+Gardiner, A. (1987) *Discovering Mathematics: The Art of Investigation*.
+- mathematics; problem solving

 Gentzen, G. (1935/1969) "Untersuchungen uber das logische Schließen".
 - natural deduction